 No, Medicare Supplement plans only cover services Medicare will approve.
 So, since Medicare doesn’t cover Naturopathic Medicine, your Medigap plan won’t either.
 Those with Medigap will pay for alternative medicines themselves.

-How Can Medigap Help With Holistic Medical Costs
+How to Get Help With Holistic Medical Costs on Medicare

 While Medicare covers most of your doctor visits, it doesn’t cover naturopathy.
 But, when you’re visiting an MD or a DO, a Medigap plan can help pay for the extra amount for which you’d otherwise be responsible.